-Local lift maintenance services for any type of domestic lift, 24 hours a day, 365 days a year
+Local homelift maintenance and stairlift repair services, 24 hours a day, 365 days a year

 At Stannah, we understand the importance for any home lift owner to enjoy the freedom of moving around in their own home stress-free.
 We want to make sure that your stairlift or home lift equipment is kept in perfect working order at all times – giving you peace of mind.

 If, in the unlikely event there is a problem with your stairlift, our stairlift repair service is just a phone call away.
 We can also help you with ongoing maintenance through our range of service contracts that best fits your needs.

 Local skilled stairlift engineers in your area